 - Property Division: The prenup typically specifies the manner in which marital property and assets will be divided in the event of a divorce.
 This may encompass real estate, bank accounts, investments, and personal property.

-- Debt Responsibilities: The agreement can delineate the responsibilities for debts incurred prior to and during the marriage, thereby clarifying each spouse's financial obligations.
+- Debt Responsibilities: The premarital agreement can delineate the responsibilities for debts incurred prior to and during the marriage, thereby clarifying each spouse's financial obligations.

-- Inheritance Rights: The agreement may incorporate provisions pertaining to inheritance rights, ensuring that certain assets remain within a family lineage or are allocated according to specific wishes.
+- Inheritance Rights: The premarital agreement may incorporate provisions pertaining to inheritance rights, ensuring that certain assets remain within a family lineage or are allocated according to specific wishes.

 - Business Interests: For individuals who possess business interests, a prenup can safeguard those interests, stipulating how they will be valued and treated in the event of a divorce.